jmayer21/BootCampHomeWork/Week5/05-Stats/03-SkillDrill/README.md

-# Retrospective Analysis
+# Bike Counts

-For this skill you are asked to perform a retrospective analysis on the statistical analysis that they did in the Statistical Analysis you performed towards the end of class.
-You are asked to analyze your statistical analysis findings to identify risks and anything that you could have done differently.
+For this skill drill, you will formulate a hypothesis about the number of bikes crossing the Brookyln Bridge using the New York Bike Counts dataset.
+This dataset shows the number of bikes that crossed each of the bridges during each day.
+Use this dataset to formulate a hypothesis and then use linear regression to test if your hypothesis was correct.

 ## Instructions

-1. Formulate a hypothesis about the number of bikes crossing the Brooklyn Bridge using the `New York Bike Counts` dataset.
+1. Formulate a hypothesis about the number of bikes crossing the Brooklyn Bridge using the New York Bike Counts dataset.

-2. Use your knowledge of linear regression models to be able to test if your hypothesis is correct.
+2. Use your knowledge of linear regression models to create a hypothesis test to evaluate your null and alternative hypotheses.

-3. Identify if your hypothesis was correct or not.
+3. Look at the reported p-value of your linear regression and determine if there is enough evidence to reject the null hypothesis.

 ---

+#Hypothesis
+#There is a strong correlation between Low Temperature and the number of bikes crossing Brooklyn bridge.
+#The higher the temperature the larger the number of bikes crossing the bridge.

+#Analysis
+#The hypotheses was tested by using the linear regression model.
+#I determined the correlation between Low Temperature and the number of bikes crossing the Brooklyn Bridge by
+#using the pvalue.
+The pvalue is 0.010, below the significant level(0.05) which indicates that there is a
+#strong correlation between low temperature and the number of bikes crossing the Brooklyn bridge.
+#My initial hypotheses matches the test result; therefore, I did not reject my hypotheses.

 © 2021 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.